abbreviatedman/spellbound/data/quotes.md

 26
 00:00:57,061 --> 00:01:00,417
-Did you...
-Okay, come on.
+Did you… Okay, come on.

 27
 00:01:00,424 --> 00:01:03,718